international employment law firm alliance L&E Global

 New Developments

-Another major legislative change pertains to the amendments on the Act on Stabilisation of Employment of Elderly Persons (1971), which are due to come into effect in April 2021.
-Under the amendments, an employer whose employees have reached the age of 65, shall endeavor to apply one of the following measures to such employees until they reach the age of 70: (a) a raise of retirement age; (b) introduction of a continuous employment system; (c) abolition of retirement age; or (d) measures other than employment by executing the labour-management agreement (specifically, a system for continuous outsourcing contracts or a system allowing for employees to engage in social contribution activities on a continuous basis).
-It is important to note that this is only an obligation for employers to make such efforts and is not a mandatory obligation.
-There are no sanctions imposed on employers for not implementing any of the measures, (a)-(d), as outlined above.
+Under the Act on Stabilisation of Employment of Elderly Persons (1971), to ensure employment of older workers, employers that have set the retirement age to less than 65 years of age are obliged to take one of the following measures in respect of such employees until they reach the age of 65: (i) raise the retirement age; (ii) abolish the retirement age; or (iii) introduce a continuous employment system (e.g. re-hirement or extension) for all employees who wish to stay.
+Starting April 2025, the above measures will be mandatory for all companies, including small and medium-sized companies.
+Furthermore, under recent legistative amendments, an employer whose employees have reached the age of 65, shall endeavor to apply one of the following measures to such employees until they reach the age of 70: (a) raise the retirement age; (b) abolish the retirement age; (c) introduce a continuous employment system; or (d) bring in measures other than employment by executing a labour-management agreement (specifically, a system for continuous outsourcing contracts or a system allowing for employees to engage in social contribution activities on a continuous basis).
+It is important to note that the measures for employees until the age of 70 are only an obligation for employers to make such efforts and are not mandatory.
+There are no sanctions imposed on employers for not implementing any of the measures (a) to (d) outlined above.

 Any questions